jessvanos/ab-net-zero-grid-model/README.md

 -   *YrDay_Time* : Convert the date and select a subset for specific year and day.

 -   *YrTime* : Convert the date and select a subset for one week from the data pulled in.

+-   *Legend_PlotAll* : Plot legend for all things referenced in other plots.

+-   *Legend_PlotMain* : Plot legend for main things referenced in other plots.

 ### <ins>Output_Gen_Functions